opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     For a variety of reasons, an office holder may vacate an elected office before serving a full term.
 This is known as an "unexpired term", a situation which could require an additional contest (known as a "Special Election" in U.S. politics) to fill the empty public office.

 Party
     A political organization to which public office holders and candidates can be affiliated.
-In some electoral systems, such as `party-list proportional representation <https://en.wikipedia.org/wiki/Party-list_proportional_representation>`_, voters may also directly elect political parties to hold power in lieu of or in addition to specific candidates endorsed by the political party.
+In some electoral systems, such as `party-list proportional representation`_, voters may also directly elect political parties to hold power in lieu of or in addition to specific candidates endorsed by the political party.

 Public Office
     A position within a governmental body which is filled through an election contest.